Green Tea Frozen Yogurt Cups

-I’ll be honest, I liked them more than my husband.
+I’ll be honest, I liked the green tea frozen yogurt breakfast cups more than my husband did.
 He said that they taste like a popsicle…which they do.
-I thought they were great but if something this chilly sounds strange to you, tuck this green tea frozen yogurt breakfast cup recipe away until summertime when a cool breakfast will be perfect.
+I thought they were great but if something this chilly sounds strange to you as a breakfast meal, tuck this recipe away until summertime when a cool breakfast will be perfect.

 Tips for Making Breakfast a Priority in the Morning

 - Don’t eat so late at night!
 Your body needs to break the fast so if you have only been without food for 4-5 hours, then of course you won’t be hungry early in the day.
 A lot of folks I talk to eat dinner later than they want or they snack late into the night so no wonder they don’t feel hungry when they get up a few hours later.
-Sleep is a fat-burning time so let your body do it’s thing and take a break from eating at night so you’re hungry in the morning.
+Sleep is a fat-burning time so let your body do it’s thing and take a break from eating at night so that you’re hungry in the morning.

 - Eat non-breakfast food.
 A common complaint is that my clients don’t like traditional breakfast foods.
 If you prefer savory food, feel free to heat up leftovers for breakfast, make some soup or eat a sandwich instead.
 Who says you have to stick to eggs and pancakes?